mozilla/chromeless/static-files/docs/System/Clipboard.md

 Jetpack's clipboard support API provides a standardized way for features to access the clipboard.
 Features can get and set the clipboard in various flavors of data type.

-The namespace associated with this API is jetpack.clipboard which provides both read and write access to the clipboard.
+The namespace associated with this API is `jetpack.clipboard` which provides both read and write access to the clipboard.
 The API is fairly straightforward; examples can be found here.

-This API currently lives in the [future][] and must be imported for use.
+The API lives in the [future][] and must be imported for use.

 [future]: (https://wiki.mozilla.org/Labs/Jetpack/JEP/13)

 `jetpack.future.import("clipboard");`